EnsemblGSOC/sourabhr-gsoc-2017/README.md

 });
 ```

-The above example holds true for all other file formats as well by just replacing BIGWIG with the appropriate symbol , so for BED it would be :
+For other formats replace BIGWIG with the appropriate data type, for example for BED it would be :

 ```
 Genoverse.Track.File.BED.extend({